260 Commercial Mail Bound Printed Matter

 Each piece is subject to both a piece price and a pound price.
 Deduct the Full-Service Intelligent Mail per-piece discount for each presorted or Carrier Route barcoded flats that complies with the Full-Service Intelligent Mail option requirements under 705.23.0.
 Presorted DDU prices are not available for flats that weigh 1 pound or less.

 A destination entry mailing fee for BPM Flats destination entry mailings must be paid once each 12-month period at each Post Office of mailing by or for any person or organization that mails at the BPM Flats destination entry prices, except as provided otherwise for plant-verified drop shipments.
 For BPM Flats destination entry mail manifested using eVS under 705.2.9, only one annual BPM Flats destination entry mailing fee, paid at the Post Office where the eVS permit imprint account is held, is required regardless of the number of Postal Service facilities where mailings are verified.
 All BPM Flats destination entry prices are covered under the payment of a single annual fee.
 The fee may be paid in advance only for the next 12 months and only during the last 60 days of the current service period.
 The fee charged is that which is in effect on the date of payment.
-Payment of this fee is waived for mailers who present only qualified full-service flat-size automation mailings under 705.23.0.
+Payment of this fee does not apply to mailers who present only qualified full-service flat-size mailings (under 705.23.3.1a).

 To determine single-piece weight in a mailing of nonidentical-weight pieces, weigh each piece individually.
 To determine single-piece weight in a mailing of identical-weight pieces, weigh a sample of at least 10 randomly selected pieces and divide the total sample weight by the number of pieces.
 Express all single-piece weights in decimal pounds rounded off to two decimal places.